-Applications for a Certificate of Appropriateness must be submitted to the City Historic Preservation Office at least 21 days before a scheduled Historic Landmark Commission meeting.
-The application form may be obtained from the City Historic Preservation Office or the City of Austin website.
-Property owners may contact City staff in the early planning stages of a project for assistance in interpreting the Standards, suggesting solutions to problems, and explaining the review process and requirements.
-The Historic Preservation Office staff can also provide on-site consultations and other Comment [j3]: Insert streets and/or geographical features that form the historic district boundaries here.
+Applications for a Certificate of Appropriateness must be submitted to the City Historic Preservation Office in accordance with the submission schedule provided by the City Historic Preservation Office.
+The application form and-office.

+current fee schedule can be obtained from the City Historic Preservation Office or the City of Austin website.
+Property owners can contact City staff in the early planning stages of a project for assistance in interpreting the Standards, for suggested solutions to problems, and for explanation of the review process and requirements.
+The Historic Preservation Office staff can also provide on-site consultations and other technical assistance.